 Visual cognition at the Berlin School of Mind and Brain

-From 2009 till 2015, Niko Busch was a Professor of Charité - Universitätsmedizin Berlin and the Berlin School of Mind and Brain.
+From 2009 till 2015, Niko Busch was a Professor at Charité - Universitätsmedizin Berlin, mainly funded by the Berlin School of Mind and Brain Excellence Initiative grant.

 His research focused on visual cognition: perception, attention and memory.
 The group used behavioral methods, psychophysics, and electroencephalographic (EEG) recordings in humans for most of our experiments.